Fighting the Costs of Travel: CBS’s Travel Expert Peter Greenberg shares tips

 Greenberg also recommends Cuba, Canada, Mexico, Jamaica, and the Bahamas.

-Kristen Richard is currently a junior Journalism major at Umass Amherst.
-When she is not writting she enjoys photograhy, running, biking, horeseback riding, and finding new places to travel.
+Kristen Richard is a graduate of Umass Amherst and a former intern at GoNOMAD.
+When she is not writing she enjoys photography, running, biking, horseback riding, and finding new places to travel.